mpetason/mpetason-blog/docs/_posts/2018-06-28-Troubleshooting-Cert-Manager.md

 kubectl describe ingress INGRESS_NAME
 ```

 Check for valuable information in Events.
 Normally we'll see something like "failed to apply ingress resource" in the message field, and if we check the "Reason" field we'll actually get a useful error message.
-This is great coming from OpenStack where an error message felt more like a vague comment about something not working.
+This is great for sysadmins and developers since it means they get useful information without having to look at log files on an actual server.

 ```bash
 Events: